josephabbudd-web/kickfyne/README.md

 1. AccordionItems can be appended to and removed from an Accordion screen.
 1. TabItems can be appended to and removed from an AppTab screen.
 1. TabItems can be appended to and removed from a DocTab screen.
+1. Areas can be added to and removed from a Border screen.
 1. Panels can be added to and removed from a simple screen.

 ```shell